MASHRAFI47/MCPITC-client/README.md

 Technologies Used: Tailwind, Firebase, ReactJS, NodeJS, ExpressJS, MongoDB

-To run this locally in your system =>
-- Click the Code button and copy the URL
-- In your cmd/terminal, type git clone (paste the copied URL)
-- Open the cloned folder using cmd/terminal
-- Type npm install and hit enter
-- Type this command: npm run dev (if you have nodejs installed in your system)

 About the web:

 - Home page: Delivers all the necessary information about the club.